 Pasture & Paddocks

-Best Managment Practices include all-weather paddocks, or sacrifice areas, and rotational grazing or turn-outs.
-For some excellent resources, see the pdf's below.
+Best Management Practices include all-weather paddocks, or sacrifice areas, and rotational grazing or turn-outs.
+For some excellent resources, see the pdf's or website links below.

 Horse Paddocks: Designed & Managed to Protect Water Quality - by Council of Bay Area RCD's - 2 pages

 Maintaining Healthy Horse Pastures - by C.D.
 Teutsch, VT & S.R.
 Smith U of K- I page

 All Weather Horse Paddocks Brochure by Geauga SWCD

 Geotextile Fabric: Another Ally in the Fight against Mud - article by Jessica LaLande & Jessica Page - HFCW